-Recommended literature: Introduction to Information Retrieval.
+Recommended literature (not mandatory): Introduction to Information Retrieval.
 Christopher D. Manning, Prabhakar Raghavan and Hinrich Schütze.
 Cambridge University Press, 2008.
 In bookstore and online: http://informationretrieval.org and Feldman, R., and Sanger, J. (2006).
 The Text Mining Handbook: Advanced Approaches in Analyzing Unstructured Data.
-Cambridge University Press
+Cambridge University Press.

-Exam: The result of the practical exercises contributes 30% to the final examination of the course.
+Assessment: The result of various Colab tutorials and a project contributes 30% to the final examination of the course.
 The other 70% is determined by the theoretical exam.
 The theoretical exam is open book.
-For the practical exercise, students can select a research topic and a text corpus from the provided list (or another relevant open source collection) and implement a number of relevant text-mining operations by using open source text-mining tools.
-A number of relevant pre-processing operations, text mining operations, and visualizations have to be implemented.
-Proposals of work will have to be within one week after the start of the course, after which they will be reviewed.
-After approval, the students can start the implementation of their proposals.
-At the end of the course, each student or group shall write a report on the research and the results and the results shall be presented to the rest of the class.
+For the project, students can select a research topic and a text corpus from the provided list (or another relevant open source collection) and implement a number of relevant search, text-mining or conversational AI operations by using the methods discussed in the course.
+The delivery of the project are the results of the experiments (presented at the end of the course) and a report discussing the methods used and the quantitative quality of the efforts undertaken.